Last revised:

 A sperm analysis can tell you:

-These are all key parameters in determining your sperm health, impacting your chances of having a child with your partner.
-However, an abnormal semen analysis result doesn’t mean you won’t be able to have a child.
+These key parameters of sperm health can impact your chances of having a child with your partner.
+However, an abnormal semen analysis result doesn’t mean that’s impossible.
 Semen parameters may improve if you make changes to your lifestyle and overall health.

 A reproductive specialist can guide you through your sperm analysis results.
-They can help you understand how the results may impact your fertility, provide clinical advice, and discuss actionable day-to-day changes that can help you take control of your fertility.
+They can help you understand your fertility, provide clinical advice, and discuss actionable day-to-day changes that can help you take control of your sperm health.

 Explore more collections